powenchen/Project3_Behavior_Cloning/README.md

 ![alt text][image2]
 ![alt text][image3]

 To augment the data sat, I also flipped images using fliplr() in python's numpy module and multiply the original steering angle by -1.
-For example, here is an image that has then been flipped(lwft: original image, right: flipped image):
+For example, here is an image that has then been flipped(left: original image, right: flipped image):

 ![alt text][image4]
 ![alt text][image5]